shah-hoque/readme-generator/generated_README.md

 5. [Questions](#Questions)

 ## Installation
-test
+The user will need to get the application's dependencies and then run 'node index.js' in the terminal

 ## Usage
-test
+Run the application via a terminal

 ## Contribution
-test
+No contribution

 ## Tests
-test
+To test the application...

 ## Questions
-GitHub: wwww.github.com/test
+GitHub: wwww.github.com/exampleGithubUsername

-For any questions, you can reach out on test
+For any questions, you can reach out on example@email.com